kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/03_Advanced_Concepts.md

 *Prompt:*
 ```
 Tell me in which city a university is located.
-Provide the city name, state code and country, comma separated as one line.
+Provide the city name, state code and country, comma-separated as one line.

 University: UCLA
 ```